emirodriguezalc/god-frontend-code-test-master/README.md

 ## #7

 This would be a nice way of fetching the data from a specific car to populate the page.
 The page styles are non existant but i introduced this feature to use a bit of react navigation and Dynamic routes.
+## #8

+I had to change the visibility from 1.3 (that looked more like prod) to 1, because 1.3 would cause two dots to be disabled, and therefore painted black.
+I was not able to look for a workaround because of time constraints.

 ## Suggestions for the production site

 I noticed that a JPG is used in the hero as a background.
 Swapping it for WebP could improve performance.
+Point #5